tethysplatform/tethys/docs/installation/production/manual/installation.rst

 Install Optional Dependencies
 =============================

-Beginning with Tethys v5.0 or if you are using ``microtethys`` many features of Tethys that require additional dependencies are optional.
+Beginning with Tethys v5.0 or if you are using ``micro-tethys-platform`` many features of Tethys that require additional dependencies are optional.
 This allows you to select only the dependencies that you need for the features required in your deployment and maintains a minimal environment size.
 To the the list of optional features and their required dependencies see :ref:`optional_features`.

 1. Gather the list of optional dependencies that you want to include in your portal.
 Refer to the :ref:`optional_features` documentation and ensure that you have any dependencies that are required by features used by the apps that you will install into your portal.